 Our HR team assesses candidates to learn their background, tech skills, English proficiency, and soft skills.
-Once we have chosen the most qualified candidates, you will host the final interviews.
+Once we have chosen the most qualified candidates, you will host the final interviews with remote engineers.

-After you make a final choice, we will integrate our team into your project.
+After you make a final choice, you hire remote developers, and we integrate them into your project.
 You can choose your preferred management approach and tools.
 We recommend meeting with the team in-person by inviting them to your office or by visiting us.

 You’ll get a team of specialists working directly for you, just as an in-house team.
 The only difference is the team works remotely, and we handle all the administration.

-We have a thorough recruitment process to check engineers' background, tech skills, English level, and soft skills to provide you with a best-fit candidate for a final interview.
+We have a thorough recruitment process to check engineers' background, tech skills, English level, and soft skills.
+This helps us hire the best remote developers.

 We are using best practices, tools, and techniques daily.
 We spent tons of time on strategic sessions and risk management to be a partner, not just a vendor.

 Our clients highlight our ability to build great personal relationships with them, except for the excellent code quality.

 We are interested in long-term relationships.
 Our employees stay with our clients and us for years.

 92% of our engineering team are strong middle and senior specialists.